© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Underfall Yard, Bristol Docks is a scheduled monument protected by Historic England under reference 1005419.
 View the official record →

-Underfall Yard is a historic dock engineering facility located within Bristol Docks in Bristol (administratively in Somerset until the modern period).
+Underfall Yard is a Victorian-era dock engineering complex located within Bristol Docks in Somerset, England, dating from the mid-nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005419.

 Underfall Yard, Bristol Docks is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005419.